Endpoint

 Many objects in geometry such as line segments, angles, polygons, etc., can be named using endpoints:

 Points A and B are endpoints for the line segment below.
-The line segment is named by its endpoints, AB or BA.
+The line segment is named by its endpoints,

 A ray on the other hand, has only one endpoint as shown below.
-The ray is named using its endpoint as the first letter, AB.
+The ray is named using its endpoint as the first letter,

 An angle can be named using the common endpoint of the two rays, as shown below.
-Rays AB and BC share endpoint B and form an angle.
+Rays and share endpoint B and form an angle.
 This angle can be named as ∠ABC or, using just its endpoint, as ∠B.

 A polygon is formed by three or more-line segments.
 The polygon below, called a quadrilateral, is formed by segments AB, BC, CD, and AD, called sides.
 Each side intersects two other sides, at each endpoint.
 One way to name a polygon involves listing the endpoints of the polygon in sequence; the polygon below can be named ABCD or BCDA, among other names.